Mt Wollumbin

 In practice, ecological restoration is often an essential starting point and rewilding can provide a big-picture overview and a longer-term direction for allowing landscapes to function, adapt and evolve as a whole.

-At Re-WildScape, we apply rewilding, ecological and climate adaptation thinking at the scale of project, property and landscape.
+Many of the same principles can be applied to fragmented, human-dominated landscapes like coastal and hinterland Northern NSW.
+At Re-WildScape, we apply rewilding, ecological and climate adaptation strategies at the scale of project, property and landscape.
 We recognise that many smaller sites working together will build the resilience required by our native species to adapt and survive the accumulative pervasive threats they face.